-The Company does not separate lease components from non-lease components, such as common area maintenance charges, and instead accounts for the lease and non-lease components as a single component.
+The Company does not separate lease components from non-lease components for all classes of underlying assets, and instead accounts for the lease and non-lease components as a single component.
+Variable lease payments are recognized as they are incurred and primarily include common area maintenance, utilities, real estate taxes, insurance and other operating costs that are passed on from the lessor in proportion to the space leased by the Company.
 The Company does not recognize lease assets and lease liabilities for leases with an original lease term of less than one year.